Keeper-Security/Commander/keepercommander/yubikey/README.md

 Keeper Commander can be used along with YubiKey to provide better security for your Master Password.
 In this scenario, Yubikey is used in Challenge-Response mode to generate secure Master Password from non secure Challenge Phrase.
 You configure your Yubikey using the [Yubikey Personalization Tool](https://www.yubico.com/support/downloads/) as described below, and use the Yubikey output as your Master Password.

-You can use Yubikey to initialize KEEPER_PASSWORD environment variable or include Challenge Phrase in your config.json file
+To use Keeper Commander in Scheduled Mode you can use Yubikey to initialize KEEPER_PASSWORD environment variable or include Challenge Phrase in your config.json file.
+Note: **If using Commander in Scheduled Mode your master password resides in the memory of your current terminal session.
+It is not accessible by other programs, but whoever can interact with this specific terminal session, can also inspect your master password.
+Do not allow untrusted access to the computer running Commander in Scheduled Mode**

 ### Initialize KEEPER_PASSWORD environment variable